 Leadership development and governance for next phase of smart cities strategy

-Priority City Challenge and Opportunity areas that the City wishes to advance in the workshop will be determined in advance by Cary and the Council.
+Priority City Challenge and Opportunity areas that Cary wishes to advance in the workshop will be determined in advance by Cary and the Council.

 Participants

-The Council recommends a process wherein city leaders nominate key city staff that have operational or information technology responsibilities.
+The Council recommends a process wherein Cary leaders nominate key Cary staff that have operational or information technology responsibilities.
 This process identifies those who can use the workshop’s process and teaching to teach others and improve outcomes.

-The Council and City also agree on participants to invite from various stakeholders to include other government organizations, academia, nonprofits, real estate, information technology and utility organizations.
+The Council and Cary also agree on participants to invite from various stakeholders to include other government organizations, academia, nonprofits, real estate, information technology and utility organizations.
 The Smart Cities Council can also provide representatives from its Partner companies to provide a global perspective on the most effective smart cities approaches.

 For an audience of 250, a typical audience breakdown may include:

-100 from city staff and City elected leaders
+100 from city staff and Cary elected leaders

 25 from utilities (water, waste, electric) and transportation authorities serving the city or region